cityforwardcollective/wisconsink12/README.md

 devtools::install_github("cityforwardcollective/wisconsink12")
 ```

-# Usage
+# Accessing the Data

 The `wisconsink12` package is built around the school data it makes
 available.
 This data is organized into tables (listed above), and each
 table contains a school ID field called the `dpi_true_id`.
 This field is
-a concatenation of a school’s District Code and its School Code, with a
+a concatenation of a school’s District Code and its School Code, with an
-’\_’ inbetween.
-Both codes are padded with zeros on the left to a
+underscore ’\_’ inbetween.
+Both codes are padded with zeros on the left
-length of four, and choice schools are given a District Code of ‘0000’.
+to a length of four, and choice schools are given a District Code of
+‘0000’.

 Once the `wisconsink12` package is loaded, a message will be displayed
 listing the tables that are available.